Feminism | Posted by Ines R on 09/5/2014

 Charlotte La Bouff of "The Princess and the Frog"

 Growing up, I always had the benefit of playing sports and hanging out with boys.
 It was great until around seventh grade.
 Then girls and boys separated.
 We didn’t play sports together during recess, PE was divided by gender, and we didn’t even sit together at lunch most days.
 The worst part was the teachers.
 Every time I dared to sit without my legs glued shut, ate quickly, or made a crude joke, I was quickly reminded to “act like a lady.”
 I went from a tomboy to a dainty, “ewh dirt!” exclaiming, knee-length skirt wearing teenager within a year.
 I hated myself for two years trying to become the lady that my community desired.

-This was to be expected though.
-I live in the Bible Belt.
-All girls are …
+This was to be expected though. …

 Feminism | Posted by Emily Rose on 03/27/2013

 Roller derby is empowering: see Whip It for reference

 I go to a public high school, and have recently expressed interest to the administration in starting a school roller derby team.
 However, I was first met with resistance and then refusal by the authorities.
 The general assessment was the sport was too dangerous for the public school to allow.
 However, when one takes a look around, they will see that football is a high priority.
 How different are these two sports, really?
 Both are contact sports, and despite its portrayal in the media, roller derby does have rules prohibiting certain potentially dangerous moves.
 The biggest difference to those who have been asked is that one is played primarily by males, who are considered “tough” enough to play a contact sport, …